openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

    pip install openvino-dev[caffe]
    ```

 2. Download the model.
-Go to the Model Downloader directory and run the `omz_downloader` script with specifying the model name and directory to download the model to:
+Go to the Model Downloader directory and run the `omz_downloader` script, specifying the model name and directory to download the model to:

    ```sh
    omz_downloader --name googlenet-v1 -o <models_dir>
    ```
 3. Convert the model to the OpenVINO IR format.
-Run the Model Optimizer using the `mo` command with the path to the model, model format and output directory to generate the IR files:
+Run Model Optimizer, using the `mo` command with the path to the model, model format and output directory to generate the OpenVINO IR files:

    ```sh
    mo --input_model <models_dir>/public/googlenet-v1/googlenet-v1.caffemodel --data_type FP32 --output_dir <ir_dir>
    ```

-4. Run the tool with specifying the `dog.bmp` file as an input image, the IR of the `googlenet-v1` model and a device to perform inference on.
+4. Run the tool, specifying the `dog.bmp` file as an input image, the OpenVINO IR of the `googlenet-v1` model and a device to perform inference on.
 The following commands demonstrate running the Benchmark Tool in the asynchronous mode on CPU and GPU devices:

    * On CPU:
    ```sh